microsoft/BotBuilder-Samples/experimental/adaptive-dialog/docs/memory-model-overview.md

 - `turn.activityProcessed` - Bool property which if set means that the turncontet.activity has been consumed by some component in the system.

 ## Settings scope
-This represents any settings that are made available to the bot via the platform specific settings configuration system - e.g. appsettings.json, .env etc.
+This represents any settings that are made available to the bot via the platform specific settings configuration system - e.g. appsettings.json, .env, dynamic environment setting in Azure etc.

 Examples:
 ```markdown